amengol/MinGL/README.md

 GLFW/glfw3native.h
 ```

+Note:

-Note: If you are trying to run the example, don't forget to link the glfw2 binaries: https://www.glfw.org/download.
+- If you are trying to run the example, don't forget to link the glfw2 binaries: https://www.glfw.org/download.

+- On Linux you can add `-lGL` and `-lglfw` flags in command-line when compiling using **g++** to link the glfw binaries.
+Make sure to have the header files in your include path.

+- Use **C++ 17** or higher

 ## License
 MinGL is licensed under [MIT License](LICENSE)